 (Photo credit @anna_scerda)

 The ultimate Mediterranean feel and the lively Italian spirit reign here!
 You are sure to find a spot to dip or dive in as there are more than 160km of shoreline decorated with beaches dotted with palm trees and many luxurious resorts!
+Probably the longest stretch of beaches in Switzerland.
 It is worth checking which one is more to your liking: more secluded Lido San Domenico or more trendy Lido Lugano or under the shade of ancient trees of Lido Ascona.
 Some of the beaches require reservation, so plan ahead!

 Genève Plage (Geneva)